 This important cover can provide protection against potential claimants including;

-Directors & Officers Liability cover protects your personal assets in the event of a claim.
+Directors & Officers insurance protects your personal assets in the event of a claim.
 Even to defend an action can prove to be extremely costly.
 Can you afford to be without the cover?

 Whether you work in an office or from home, this insurance will cover your office contents including computers, electronic office equipment, furniture, stationery and documents whilst within your property.